Spencer-Dawson/versioner/README.md

 Versioner has the ability to pull a list of all the latest deployed versions of an application for all environments to allow someone to audit which versions of an application are deployed to each environment in a loggable fashion

+## Deployment

+The easiest way to deploy this internal tool is to use the docker_versioner docker image see it's repository for details

 ## Design

 Versioner is a simple python django web application with API and UI components.
 This repository is not self-packaged for deployment, but intended to be packaged separately as a docker container.
 Versioner's resource requirements are trivial, but it will require the usage of some kind of SQL database (even SQLite is fine).
-Versioner use an admin page to maintain a list of environments and applications to track but is intended to be used as an internal tool and not exposed to the internet
+Versioner uses an admin page to maintain a list of environments and applications to track but is intended to be used as an internal tool and not exposed to the internet

 ## Manual installation, setup, and execution for development purposes